collaboration with our school social worker, we updated our schoolʻs

 Regular Student Price $2.50

 Reduced Student Price $0.40

-Please check your child's/children's payment reminder slip daily (except Wednesdays) because no lunch loan slips will be coming home.
-Our program will be showing a negative balance indicating your child has borrowed money.
+Please check your child's payment reminder slip daily (except Wednesdays).
+Our program will show a negative balance indicating your child has borrowed money.
+Parents are responsible for keeping their child's account current at all times.
+The DOE does not have funding resources to give free food or alternate meals to students.
 Please make timely deposits into your child's meal account to avoid a negative balance.
 The best practice is to make a deposit as soon as your child brings home the payment reminder slip.
 Thank you!

 For detailed calendar, click here or "Calendar & Events" on left sidebar